lxRbckl/Project-Borg/README.md

 ## Project Borg
-> Log data of biased roulette wheels and visualize it with MatPlotLib.
+> Document data of biased roulette wheels and visualize it with MatPlotLib.

 ### Installation
 ```